North Laurel, Maryland: Precolonial

-Recent history
+Historic

 The Patuxent River was first named ("Pawtuxunt") on the detailed map resulting from the 1608 voyage upriver by Jamestown settler John Smith.
 The early English settlers progressively explored further northward from the mouth of the river, eventually reaching the area that is now North Laurel.
 In the 1620s the Susquehannocks pushed the Piscataway tribes out to the southeast to reduce competition occupying the area as far south as the Potomac River.
 The Susquehannocks were well armed hunters and profited from beaver trading with the English.
 By 1632 Lord Baltimore had claimed title to issue land grants in Maryland through Charles I of England.
 In 1652, the Susquehannocks made a treaty with Marylanders to keep trade flowing and receive arms to use against the Iroquois to the north.
 By 1675, efforts were underway to eliminate the Susquehannocks from the region.

 The North Laurel region was surveyed into land grants with colorful names in the mid-1700s.
 The largest grant was Warfield's Range, followed by Wincopion Neck.
 Smaller grants in the area include (from north to south) The Addition, Ridgley's Neck, Bare Hills, Poplar Range, Grover's Lot, Poplar Bottom, Holland's Chance, Snowden's Intent, Clark's Walks, Snowden's New Birmingham, Brother's Partnership, Warfields Neglect, Sappington's Sweep, Nellsons Rainbow, Lasswells Hopewell, and Davis's Hills.
 The oldest structure in Howard County was situated on Warfield's Range.
 The log cabin built in 1696 was moved to Elkridge to accommodate a Newburn development, and was destroyed by arson.
 The post road from Washington to Baltimore was constructed in 1740, which ran along its eastern boundary.
 Used by George Washington regularly, the road would remain the principle route between Baltimore and Washington for 200 years.